-How to Mask PII Data in Braze to Protect Your Customers - Threading the Needle with Braze
+How to Mask PII Data in Braze to Protect Your Customers — Thread the Needle with Braze

 Marketers are facing quite a conundrum today.
 On one hand, they're being tasked with finding creative ways to capture first-party customer data as a response to the pending depreciation of cookies.
 This means getting smart about collecting data from across the organization and activating it within their marketing automation platforms.
 On the other hand, they need to be extremely diligent about protecting their customers' data and using it responsibly.